 Stage 1: Report

-A Critical Incident occurs and is reported via the organization’s internal reporting mechanism to the organization’s central recording system and via information flows from distribution centres; or via or member of staff, in the absence of both.
+A Critical Incident occurs and is reported via the organization’s internal reporting mechanism to the organization’s central recording system and via information flows from distribution centres; or via member of staff, in the absence of both.
 Incident details are communicated internally as necessary.
 The category of Critical Incidents can be found in Appendix A, this table will be used when reporting a Critical Incident.

 Stage 2: Assess